njanapar/quadruped/README.md

 Additionally, I will integrate **feedback loops** from onboard sensors to allow real-time adjustments based on environmental conditions, ensuring stable movement across varying terrains.

-### Project Explanation

-You can watch the detailed explanation of the project on [YouTube](https://youtu.be/puTWiiMsdBg).